DaniloDuque/Evolutionary-Computation/Genetic-Algorithms/Genetic-NQueens/Erlang/README.md

    1> nqueens:genetic_nqueens().
    ```

-## Migration Logic
+## Parameters

-Every specified number of generations, the best individuals from each island are sent to other islands, ensuring genetic diversity and enhancing the algorithm's ability to find optimal solutions.
+To change the board size, number of threads, migration intervals, and more, modify the macros at the top of nqueens.erl.

 ## License